aheadlead/aqi-on-screensaver/README.md

 ## Todos

-* Get the name of locality by IP address, and provide a option to enable or not.
+* Provide a option to enable or not.

 ## Author